italoag/bloco-wallet-manager/README.md

 3. Commit your changes with clear messages.
 4. Submit a pull request detailing your changes.

-For more information, refer to the [CONTRIBUTING](CONTRIBUTING.md) file.

 ### License
 This project is licensed under the [MIT License](LICENSE).